 Interns participate in a supervised placement in an intermediate setting.
 One of the two required placements must be in a classroom of ethnic, linguistic, cultural and economic diversity.

-1 UNIT ED 562 REFLECTIVE SEMINAR
+ED 562 1 UNIT REFLECTIVE SEMINAR

-Interns meet regularly in small groups to discuss issues and problems that arise in their field placements.
-Specific attention is given to assessing and interpreting children's behavior and classroom management.
+Interns meet regularly in small groups to discuss issues raised in their field placements, Particular attention is given to developing communication skills for effective collaboration with colleagues, Cooperating Teachers and families.